 2 chorizo sausages, diced

 1 red capsicum, diced

 ½ cup flat leaf parsley, roughly chopped, to serve

 Greek yoghurt, to serve

 What to do:

-Place the saffron in a mug and half-fill with boiling water (about 100 ml) allow to stand.
+Place the saffron in a small bowl and cover with about ¼ cup of hot water and allow to stand.

-Pour in the saffron and water, chicken stock, salt and freshly ground pepper and stir.
-Sprinkle the corn over the top of the rice; cover with a tight-fitting lid, reduce the heat to a low simmer and cook for 10 minutes or until the rice is tender.
-Once it’s cooked, leave the pilaf to stand, covered, for 10 minutes to allow any excess steam to be absorbed – this makes for a fluffier pilaf and the rice won’t stick together.
+Meanwhile, heat oil in a large non-stick frypan fitted with a lid over high heat.
+Add chicken thighs and chorizo and cook until the chicken has browned and the chorizo has rendered its fat and is beginning to crisp around the edges.
+Reduce the heat to medium, add the onions, garlic and capsicum to the pan and cook for about 5-7 minutes until the onion is soft.
+Season with salt and pepper.
+Add the butter and stir through the rice to coat.
+Pour in the saffron and water, chicken stock and stir to combine.
+Sprinkle the corn over the top of the rice and bring to a simmer.
+Once it begins to bubble, turn down the heat to low, cover with a tight-fitting lid and cook for 10 minutes, or until the rice is cooked.
+Once it’s cooked, turn off the heat and leave the pilaf to stand, covered, for a further 10-15 minutes to allow any excess steam to be absorbed – this makes for a fluffier pilaf and the rice won’t stick together.
 Mix the pilaf with a fork to combine and serve scattered with fresh parsley, toasted flaked almonds and a dollop of Greek yoghurt.
 Yum!!